WatanabeChika/mpv-PiP/README.md

 ## Usage

-Press **`Alt+P`** to toggle Picture-in-Picture mode on/off.
+Press **`Alt+p`** to toggle Picture-in-Picture mode on/off.
 Then you can use the mouse to freely resize the window and adjust its position.

 ### Automatic Behavior